l-palermo/CV/README.md

 #### Problem Solving

-The work of an Architect is mostly based on solving problems through the design both technical and conceptual.
+The work of an Architect is mostly based on solving problems through design, both technical and conceptual.
-To approach a problem I take time to carefully thinking what's the expected outcome, what is the logic behind the problem, what are the steps to achieve the expected result, researching through accredited documentation and apply the result of the research to the code and debug when necessary.
+To approach a problem, I take time to consider the expected outcome, the logic behind the problem, the steps to get there and research appropriately.

-The continuous process of asking the why of the things and how I can overcome the issue helps in motivating the choices we make, being more efficient and making it easy to involve everyone in the team with the desired outcome and understanding further possible bags whether they occur.

 #### Quick learner

 I consider myself a quick learner.
 It doesn't take me long to learn new concepts or methods and applying them in real-life situations.
-At Makers, we learn something new every day and sometimes this can be overwhelming but in only 4 months we build from zero a lot of knowledge in programming languages, agile methodology self-learning, TDD and many other topics.
+At Makers, we learn something new every day.
+In four months, we've built knowledge in programming languages, Agile methodology self-learning, TDD and many other topics.

-When I Worked at Aros Architects, I have been instructed to be project architect of a newly built office building in Maidenhead.
-I didn't have any experience in site works before but the director an the manager I worked with felt confident in let me leading the project.
+When I Worked at Aros Architects, I was instructed to be project architect of a newly built office building in Maidenhead.
+I didn't have any experience in site works before but the director I worked with felt confident in letting me lead the project.
-Everything was new, site meeting, client/contractor relationship (legislation included) in addition to all the technical aspects that always job-specific and require careful consideration.
+Everything was new including site meetings, client/contractor relationship and all the technical aspects.
-I have succeeded in all the aspect of the task, sometimes making mistakes but always learning from them, today the building is there.
+I have succeeded in every aspect, learned from any mistakes and the building is standing in Maidenhead today.

 Please see below link to the land developer website with a fast-forward video of some moment of the construction.